-All volunteer Starfish mentors will go through The Salvation Army volunteer recruitment process which includes gaining references, enhanced background checks and completing the Safeguarding Essentials training.
+All volunteer Starfish mentors will go through The Salvation Army volunteer recruitment process which includes gaining references, enhanced background checks and completing safeguarding training.

 All mentors will have an up-to-date background check: Enhanced DBS (England/Wales), PVG (Scotland), Access NI (Northern Ireland) and Garda Check (Republic of Ireland).